Bury Her Next to Jasper's Leg: Plot

 A woman named Paige runs through the woods.
 Virginia and her men catches and confront her.
 Paige has been assigned to lumber duty since a man named Jasper lost his leg, and the painted message “THE END IS THE BEGINNING” have been popping up on trees.
 Paige claims that what she does is “about the future” before shooting herself.
 Furious, Virginia orders her men to bury Paige “next to Jasper’s leg”.

 June and Sarah are now running a mobile clinic, but aren't having much success in saving people: a man dies from a burst appendix on the operation table.
 John comes by to pick up June.
 Still haunted by Janis’ death, John tries to convince June to flee to his cabin together.
 He is interrupted by a distress call from Luciana about the explosion of a new well in Tank Town.

-Virginia, John, June, Sarah, Luciana and others Pioneers fight to save survivors of the disaster.
+Virginia, John, June, Sarah, Luciana and other Pioneers fight to save survivors of the disaster.
 The same spray-painted message "THE END IS THE BEGINNING" convinces Virginia that it was not an accident.
 Upon finding the art supplies belonging to an injured Wes, Virginia tortures him for answers, believing he is responsible.
 June intervenes and saves Wes.

 June and Virginia are trapped by an explosion, and Virginia is attacked by a walker who bite her hand.
-June hesitates to amputate Virginia, blaming Virginia for the deaths of the workers.
+June hesitates to amputate Virginia’s hand, blaming Virginia for the deaths of the workers.
 Virginia insists that her methods are necessary to protect her community.
 June decides to save Virginia, who agrees to give June her own hospital.
 John rescues the both of them before Tank Town is destroyed.

 As a consequence of her deal with Virginia, June refuses to leave with John.
 She intends on building her hospital with the help of Luciana, Sarah, Wes, and Wendell.
 A disheartened John decides to escape on his own.